 In line with the Group’s Code of Conduct, employees must immediately inform their line manager if there is any possibility of there being an actual or potential conflict of interest.
 If conflicts can be mitigated, authorisation by way of a Divisional board meeting must be obtained and the Company Secretary must be informed.

-Directors must disclose any actual or potential conflicts of interests immediately to the Company Secretary and seek formal approval from the Board.
+Directors must disclose any actual or potential conflicts of interest immediately to the Company Secretary and seek formal approval from the Board.

 The Board is satisfied that the procedures in place to deal with conflicts of interest are sufficient and were operated effectively during the year.